-It was teaching those young rogues in FE that took me back to Education, I mean, Education with a capital ‘E’, because I became fascinated by the mysterious, rather magical process that seemed to take place.
+It was teaching those young rogues in FE that took me back to Education, I mean Education with a capital ‘E’, because I became fascinated by the mysterious, rather magical process that seemed to take place.
 It wasn’t that I thought I was a good teacher - I was too much of a ham for that.
 But in spite of my hazy sense of classroom decorum, something that felt like Education sometimes seemed to happen.
 Between the inadequately prepared words and vaguely understood meanings that spewed from the teacher to fill the allotted time, flashes of connection would sometimes occur between words, meaning, and student.
 It was the weirdest thing.
 Just now and then, a student who had been written off as hopeless in other classes was suddenly there, present in the moment, in a classroom, engaging with some topic, an entirely different person to the sullen, closed off creature that had begun the term in the last chance saloon of Hackley’s class.

 I read lots of stuff to try to better understand what I was saying to the students, so that I could try to say better things, because I wanted to know more about what was happening.
 I needed to try to be a better teacher because the crap I said, or the way that I said it, seemed to matter.
 I didn’t read much educational theory, I preferred introductory philosophy, pre-Socratics and The Enlightenment lot mainly, and later, psychology, when the philosophy started to seem too armchair.
 The pedagogic ideology imposed on us by the teaching certificate lecturers was student-centred learning, but they couldn’t really sell it because they couldn’t do it.
 One memorable lesson was announced with some fanfare - our introduction to the art of using the Overhead Projector, which, apparently, made blackboard and chalk obsolete.
 Our lecturer, who some Machiavellian HoD had somehow managed to get promoted out of his department into teacher training, ceremoniously placed a carefully drawn slide on the light box, stood directly in the beam, then turned his back to us, expounding obliviously on the art of OHP teaching to a blank wall, with the slide projected on to his back.
 The lesson ended in chaos, even though it was, in fact, inadvertently successful.
-While walking animatedly at the front of classes I’ve fallen arse over tit over waste buckets, I’ve painfully impaled my groin on desk corners, but I don’t think I’ve ever stood in front of the OHP projector beam.
-When we were farmed out to colleges for our practicals, our lecturers would come to observe and criticise us for not being student centred enough if we actually told the students anything.
-All in all, student centred learning seemed to be a pretty pointless game of ‘tell them about X without telling them about X’.
-Our teachers seemed confused as to whether student centred learning meant problem-based learning, or learning by elicitation.
+While walking animatedly at the front of classes, I’ve fallen arse over tit over waste buckets, I’ve painfully impaled my groin on desk corners, but I don’t think I’ve ever stood in front of the OHP projector beam.
+When we were farmed out to colleges for our practicals, our lecturers would come to observe and criticise us for not being student-centred enough if we actually told the students anything.
+All in all, student-centred learning seemed to be a pretty pointless game of ‘tell them about X without telling them about X’.
+Our teachers seemed confused as to whether student-centred learning meant problem-based learning, or learning by elicitation.
 Not that there’s anything wrong with problem-based learning if the students have had some prior instruction and can work on a closely defined problem, like reversing a truck into a parking bay without hitting a bollard, or extracting an appendix without excessive blood loss.
 Learning by elicitation is fine too, if you’re Socrates, and you don’t have to deliver a prescribed syllabus.